snhossain/First-Calculator/README.md

 # First-Calculator
-First ever project where I leveraged the skills of the lambda functions and created a simple calculator for everyday use.
+First ever project using Python where I leveraged the skills of the lambda functions and created a simple calculator for everyday use.